 User profile: After signing up, the user should be able to edit his profile.
-This allows him to add his photo, contact number, email address, and other information to the profile.
+This allows him to add his profile photo, contact number, email address, and other information.

 Booking: Integrate a feature that allows users to book a slot whenever required.
 There should also be options to book a slot on a weekly or monthly basis.
 This is good for the users who park their cars on a regular basis in that area.
-While booking a slot, the driver should also be able to add the expected time of arrival and departure.
+While booking a slot, the driver should also be able to add the expected arrival and departure times.

 Payment: With this option, they should be able to pay online using debit/credit cards or mobile banking apps.
-People nowadays like to avoid cash tinker.
+People nowadays like to avoid cash tinkers.

 Push notifications: Push notifications are great when it comes to showing the current offers and discounts to the app users.
 You can also notify them about app updates and the time when their parking time is about to end.
-This will help them in avoiding the fine or additional payment.
+This will help them avoid the fine or additional payment.

 Parking history: An option to check the history of bookings should be there so that the user can check things whenever required.
 This feature will also include the payment history and mode of payment.

-Multiple cities: If the user has travelled to any other city, he should be able to use the app there as well to find a nearby parking place.
+Multiple cities: If the user has traveled to any other city, he should also be able to use the app to find a nearby parking place.

 Waiting list: If there are no parking vacancies in a certain location, the user should be able to check the waiting time to book a slot.

 Pricing: Before booking a slot, the pricing should be shown.
-You can include a feature to show the full rate card for advance bookings on a weekly or monthly basis.
+You can include a feature to show the full rate card for advance bookings weekly or monthly.

 Multilingual support: The app should support multiple languages so that users don’t have to get stuck and use the app in the language of their choice.

-Rating & review: User should have the option to rate his experience and write a review.
+Rating & Review: The user should have the option to rate his experience and write a review.
 Reviews are good, helping other users to decide which parking system is right for them.
 Parking owners can also see the review and improve the experience for more users.